pokt-network/pocket/e2e/docs/E2E_FRAMEWORK.md

 }
 ```

-- The above step definition function is incredibly powerful in that it allows the Validator to compose and execute commands on the Pod.
+- The above step definition function is incredibly powerful in that it allows the `Validator` to compose and execute commands on the `Pod`.
 The tests form this into a step definition for staking, unstaking, & help command validation, etc…
 - A developer define custom step definitions for specific behavior, but Gherkin tests can also invoke `theUserRunsTheCommand` to achieve almost any behavior.
 Test syntax can thus be highly flexible and scenarios should be designed with this in mind.

 ### Structure